 How Often to Water An Alocasia Cuprea

 Check the soil with your finger each week and water when the top 40% of soil is dry.
 They don’t want to be over or underwatered, so check them regularly but don’t water if not needed.
+The soil should not be dry nor water logged, try to keep it moist.

 Use a well diluted balanced feed once a month in summer.
 You do not need to feed in winter.
+Use a well diluted fertilizer the first few times you feed them in the season to ensure you avoid fertilizer burn.

 A loose, rich, well draining soil is best.
 I use a third potting compost with third perlite, third orchid bark.
+For more on which soil to buy or how to make your own see our guide: Alocasia Soil.

 When To Repot An Alocasia Cuprea